GabMartino/TransformerForDummies/README.md

 $$\frac{QK^{T}}{\sqrt{|E|}} \in \mathbb{R}^{(L_2 \times E) \times (E \times L_1)} = \mathbb{R}^{L_2 \times L_1}$$

-This first explains why the embedding size should be equal for the both encoder and the decoder.
+This first explains why the embedding size should be equal for the both encoder and the decoder (basic linear algebra).

 Then, after the attention computation: